 I was so ready to eat and have something to drink.
 On the main market square, you will observe stalls of fresh juice.
-And you will see some terrace based restaurants delivering some exciting menus off the hook.
+And you will see some terrace-based restaurants delivering some exciting menus off the hook.
 It was mainly traditional so went for a chicken tagine with vegetables.
 And the taste was simply delicious.
-The spices and the cooking method is what makes food cooked in a tagine (clay pots) makes it so unique and tasty.
+The spices and the cooking method are what make food cooked in a tagine (clay pots) making it so unique and tasty.
 You get a true earthly flavor bombing in your mouth.
 And I had a cool orange juice and a mint Kahwah to wash it down.

 Marrakesh is a wonderful city but it can become bristling hot if you visit it during summer.
-Best time I would suggest is from October – February when seasonal change is often welcome.
+The best time I would suggest is from October – February when seasonal change is often welcome.
 The winters are tolerable but the temperature drops at night.
-Once travelling to souks, my second day was spent sightseeing the heritage – architectural landmarks I had so much heard about.
+Once traveling to souks, my second day was spent sightseeing the heritage – architectural landmarks I had so much heard about.

-Ait Benhaddou represents a classic example of Kasbahs just outside of Marrakesh, resembling medieval times lineage of building styles, these were homes to Berbers and some, In fact, is still being lived in.
+Ait Benhaddou represents a classic example of Kasbahs just outside of Marrakesh, resembling medieval times lineage of building styles, these were homes to Berbers and some, In fact, are still being lived in.

-Next stop was in a 10th CE built Bahia Palace capturing the essence of Morocco in its time still building.
-Sculpted and wood workings are a prime item used in the ceiling of this palace, designed geometrically and becoming an instant point of attraction for tourists.
-It’s only this there are other mosques, tombs and especially museums that are a must visit.
+Next stop was in a 10th CE-built Bahia Palace capturing the essence of Morocco in its time still building.
+Sculpted and wood workings are prime items used in the ceiling of this palace, designed geometrically and becoming an instant point of attraction for tourists.
+It’s only this there are other mosques, tombs, and especially museums that are a must-visit.

-Next, I went to Kutubiyya Mosque, although non-Muslims are not allowed for tourism, they open some areas.
+Next, I went to Kutubiyya Mosque, although non-Muslims are not allowed to tourism, they open some areas.
 And yes it was unlike any other architectural structure in Marrakesh.